A guide to Nuit Blanche 2019 in Toronto

 If you're trying to avoid lines, however, sometime after 3 a.m. might be the best time to go: drunken festival-goers should be passed out in their beds by then, and the witching hours leading up to 7 a.m.—when the festival officially ends—might offer some quiet magic for the dedicated to check out some art.

-The bulk of installations are in and around Queen Street between Yonge and University Ave, where you'll find the biggest crowds, but there's also things to see on Sterling Road (where the newly-opened MOCA is), in Yorkville, at the Aga Kahn, Ontario Science Centre, and in Scarborough.
+The bulk of installations are in and around Nathan Phillips Square and Yonge-Dundas Square, where you'll find the biggest crowds, but there's also things to see at The Bentway, Fort York and Scarborough among many other locations.

-Nuit Blanche is also a good opportunity to check out the many cool arts institutions around the city if you've never had a chance to visit before, like Artscape Youngplace, the Bata Shoe Museum, The ROM, and 401 Richmond.
+Nuit Blanche is also a good opportunity to check out the many cool arts and cultural institutions around the city if you've never had a chance to visit before like the Power Plant, MOCA and Ontario Science Centre.

 If you're going to be traipsing around the city all night, you're going to need some sustenance.
-Thankfully there are more than enough spots around the city open late to keep you fuelled—some restaurants are even keeping extended hours just for the special occasion.
+Thankfully there are more than enough spots around the city open late to keep you fuelled.

 Due to the immense number of human bodies cramming up into specific areas in the city, y0u can expect travelling around Toronto will be a little different than usual.

-For the first year ever, the festival will be doing partial road closures this weekend to ensure pedestrian safety as they wander around.
+For the second year in a row, the festival will be doing partial road closures this weekend to ensure pedestrian safety as they wander around.

 Before heading out, make sure you download the event map on your phone to keep track of all the different installations near you.